-News: Zopa will be discontinuing its original Classic and Access accounts on December 2017.
+News: Zopa is discontinuing its original Classic and Access accounts from December 2017.
 The newly offered Core account (for new customers) has no provision fund protection.
 Zopa’s IFISA is now available.
 My Zopa review highlights my experiences as a lender and the pros and cons of investing.

 Founded in 2005, Zopa is the largest and oldest peer to peer company and one that survived the 2008 financial crisis.
 That is quite an achievement considering the carnage that was left in the wake of the mortgage meltdown.
 Zopa has 60,000 active investors who have lent over £2 billion to borrowers.
 Zopa is incredibly easy to use and offers two simple investment choices (standard and ISA) that should appeal to a wide range of peer to peer lenders.
 The discontinued Access and Classic accounts and the removal of the Safeguard Provision Fund is a recent negative change for those wanting the lowest possible risk levels.